 But what, exactly, does content marketing mean?
 Content marketing can be defined as a strategic marketing approach that focuses on creating consistent content materials to drive customer and lead generation.
 So how can your business get involved with content marketing?
 Here are four big ideas to get you started.

 A consistent and well-written blog hosted by your small business gives you the opportunity to relate to both clients and potential customers at the same time.
 Dedicate an employee to posting one blog article a week through your website.
 Share the article via your business’ social media accounts or email marketing.

 Blogging is an excellent opportunity for you to showcase your knowledge.
 Write about topics such as how your product or service can improve lives, testimonials about people you’ve served, or why your business is a better option than competition.
 You can even get personal and write about daily news topics or expert tips from your field.

 Your small business can also utilize technology to record and share a guided tour of your facilities, complete with employee interviews and surprise interactions.
 Some consumers may feel uncertain about working with a business if they don’t know what’s “behind the curtain,” so make them feel comfortable by opening up with approachable content.

-Record a video while touring your facilities and show clients the inner-workings of your business.
-Afterwards, you can share this video as part of your content marketing plan.n Customers will feel engaged and attended-to, while also gaining a sense of trust for your small business.
+Record a video while touring your facilities and show clients the inner workings of your business.
+Afterward, you can share this video as part of your content marketing plan.n Customers will feel engaged and attended-to, while also gaining a sense of trust for your small business.

 Host a webinar